Titan is the fifteenth of Saturn’s known satellites and the largest:

 It was long thought that Titan was the largest satellite in the solar system but recent observations have shown that Titan’s atmosphere is so thick that its solid surface is slightly smaller than Ganymede’s.
 Titan is nevertheless larger in diameter than Mercury and larger and more massive than Pluto.

-Voyager 1 mission was the study of Titan.
+Surface viewOne of the principal objectives of the Voyager 1 mission was the study of Titan.
 Voyager 1 came within 4000 km of the surface.
 We learned more in the few minutes of that fly-by than in the previous 300 years.
 Then in late 2004, the Cassini orbiter began a series of close encounters with Titan, taking data with many instruments.
 And in January 2005, the Huygens probe actually landed on the surface of Titan and sent back images from the surface.

 Titan is similar in bulk composition to Ganymede, Callisto, Triton and (probably) Pluto, ie about half water ice and half rocky material.
 It is probably differentiated into several layers with a 3400 km rocky center surrounded by several layers composed of different crystal forms of ice. its interior may still be hot.
 Though similar in composition to Rhea and the rest of Saturn’s moons, it is denser because it is so large that its gravity slightly compresses its interior.